brownan/backathon/README.md

 Additionally, these are the main design goals that are a priority for me:

-* Content-addressable repository format for deduplication and quick restores from any past snapshot (loosely based on Git's object format, hence Gbackup)
+* Repository format is a content-addressable object store for deduplication and quick restores from any past snapshot (loosely based on Git's object format, hence Gbackup)
 * Targets any generic storage backend (I plan to target Backblaze B2)
 * Client side encryption (I plan to incorporate libsodium)
 * Use asymmetric encryption to allow backup and prune operations